GiacomoValliPhD/Muscle_Function_from_Force/README.md

 - AC (activation capacity (%))

-The input is a .mat file containing the reference signal (force) exported from Labchart at 1000 Hz sampling frequency
+The input is a .mat file containing the reference signal (force) exported from Labchart at 1000 Hz sampling frequency, but it works also with a different sampling frequency

-The user only needs to specify the path and file name in the ## Input part ##
+The user only needs to run the script and read the instructions in the interactive figures

-The script automatically filters the signal from noise caused by the alternate current.
+The script automatically filters the signal from noise caused by the alternate current with a low-pass, fourth order, Zero-lag Butterworth filter.

 Instructions on what to do can be found in the plots' titles